-Anemia is one of the more common blood disorders.
-Anemia an be defined as having less than the normal number of red blood cells or less hemoglobin than normal in the blood.
+Anemia is a common blood disorders.
+It can be defined as having less than the normal number of red blood cells or less hemoglobin than normal in the blood.
 Hemoglobin helps red blood cells carry oxygen from your lungs to all parts of your body.
-If anemia is left untreated, it could cause stress on body organs.
-Causes of anemia vary widely, but often include inherited disorders, nutritional deficiencies, infections, or exposure to a drug or toxic substance.
+If anemia is left untreated it could cause stress on body organs.
+Causes vary widely but often include inherited disorders, nutritional deficiencies, infections, blood loss, or exposure to a drug or toxic substance.
 Anemia is common with certain forms of kidney disease, especially once a patient is on dialysis, and when cancer patients take chemotherapy.
-Treatment of anemia depends on the cause and type of anemia.
+Treatment depends on the cause and type of anemia.
 It could include iron pills or vitamin supplements.
-Symptoms of anemia range from mild skin paleness and fatigue to dizziness and lightheadedness.
+Symptoms range from mild skin paleness and fatigue to dizziness and lightheadedness and feinting.

-The type of diet for anemia depends on the cause of anemia.
+The type of diet for anemia depends on the cause.
 In case of iron

 vitamin B12 deficiency, the diet above still applies since B12 is mostly found